mbullington/deus/README.md

 > [!WARNING]
 > I'm not a security engineer--this was half a learning exercise! `deus` is not recommended for production use, nor to replace `sudo` or `doas` without formal security review & scrutiny.
+>
+> If you identify any security issues, please email me at [hello@mbullington.net](mailto:hello@mbullington.net) instead of making a GitHub issue.

 ![Tuor meeting the Vala Ulmo - by Ted Nasmith](./deus.webp)